NWU-NISL-Fuzzing/upbeat/AE.md

 #### 2.4 Jupyter Notebook

-To run the notebook on your computer, follow these simple steps:
+To run the notebook on your computer, follow the following steps:

 ```
 cd jupyter